Karambit569/Arduino-based-lock-system-using-adafruit-fingerprint-sensor/README.md

 This project is an **Arduino-based  lock system** using the [Adafruit Fingerprint Sensor].
 It allows you to **enroll, delete, and authenticate fingerprints** to control a relay (e.g., door lock).

+Made only to manage codes, not edit/build/upload.
+Only one file(allfunctions.ino) is uploaded.

 ### This project is made for only test/education purpose.
 Not recommended for actual usage.
 Memory/buffer problem may occur.

 ---